More case studies with ACB® beams

-Light-weight steel solutions for the gym at University Marne-la-Vallée with ACB® beams
+Light weight steel solutions for the sports hall at Marne-la-Vallée University with ACB® beams

-Due to the weak ground of the construction site, the project of this gymnasium required a light structural solution.
-The load-bearing structure consists of hot rolled steel sections and composite flooring system, the long spans of the sports halls are guaranteed by castellated ACB® beams – all supplied by ArcelorMittal.
+Due to the weak ground of the construction site, this gymnasium project required a light structural solution.
+The load-bearing structure consists of hot rolled steel sections and composite flooring system.
+The long spans of the sports halls were constructed with cellular ACB® beams – all supplied by ArcelorMittal.

 The construction project respects the client's wish to retain a significant presence of greenery by reserving the unbuilt part of the area for a planted garden.